PyAr/djangogirls-tutorial-extensions-es/traducidos/homework_create_more_models/README.md

 admin.site.register(Post)
 admin.site.register(Comment)
 ```

-If you type `python manage.py runserver` in command prompt and go to [http://127.0.0.1:8000/admin/](http://127.0.0.1:8000/admin/) in your browser, you should have access to list, add and remove comments.
-Don't hesitate to play with it!

 Si escribes `python manage.py runserver` en el símbolo de sistema y vas con el navegador a [http://127.0.0.1:8000/admin/](http://127.0.0.1:8000/admin/) deberías tener acceso a listar, agregar y eliminar comentarios.
 No dudes en jugar con esto.